stianSjoli/mean-mug-CI/README.md

 ### The solution
 The architecture will based on the following tech stack
-* Kubernetes: minikube on home network with inbound routing denied (so no push from webhooks, only pulls)
+* Kubernetes: minikube on home network with inbound initiated requests denied (so no push from webhooks, only pulls)
 * Container registry: Dockerhub or minikube docker registry
 * Git: GitHub
 * CI: Dagger